WooCommerce / Alovio Checkout Fields

 Yes.
 Fields render and conditionally show / hide on both the classic shortcode checkout and the WooCommerce Block (Store API) checkout, and values are validated server-side and saved to the order on both.
 See Classic & Block checkout.

-Is conditional logic really free?
+Is it really 100% free?

 Where are the field values stored?